-As the employer, HMRC will send a P9 if an employee’s tax code is due to change from the start of the following tax year.
+As the employer, HMRC will send a P9 Notice of Coding form if an employee’s tax code is due to change from the start of the following tax year.

-To be completed by 19th May each year, the employers’ annual return details how much income tax and NICs have been deducted for each employee during the course of the previous tax year.
+To be completed by 19th May each year, the P35 detailed how much income tax and NICs had been deducted for each employee during the course of the previous tax year.

 Self Assessment Tax Return